Nursing Ausbildung in Germany For International Students (2026 Guide)

 Long-Term Residency in Germany after completing Nursing Training

-• German citizenship based on the total number of years spent there
+• German citizenship is based on the total number of years spent there.

 Best Universities and Nursing Schools in Germany

-With its top-notch education, state-of-the-art facilities, and internationally recognized degrees, Germany is undoubtedly one of the best places to study nursing and healthcare programs.
-Moreover, depending on their professional objectives, students can select from bachelor’s, master’s, and vocational nursing training (Ausbildung).
+With its top-notch education, state-of-the-art facilities, and internationally recognized degrees, Germany is one of the best places to study nursing and healthcare.
+Depending on their professional objectives, students can select from bachelor’s, master’s, and vocational nursing training (Ausbildung).

 The top German universities and nursing schools are listed below, along with study choices and career prospects.